fintoc-com/fintoc-ruby/README.md

 link = client.get_link('link_token')
 account = link.find(type: 'checking_account')

-# You can get the account movements since a specific Date
+# You can get the account movements since a specific DateTime
 yesterday = DateTime.now - 1
 account.get_movements(since: yesterday)

-# Or... you can use an ISO 8601 formatted string representation of the Date
+# Or you can use an ISO 8601 formatted string representation of the Date
 account.get_movements(since: '2020-01-01')

+# You can also set how many movements you want per_page
+account.get_movements(since: '2020-01-01', per_page: 100)
 ```

 Calling **get_movements** without arguments gets the last 30 movements of the account